Data & ResearchAI SearchStartupsAI CitationsAEO

 The Engine Accessibility Score: How Each Engine Treats Startups

-Claude's 44.4% rate means nearly half of its citations went to startup brands.
-The specific startups: PostHog earned 3 Claude citations across analytics queries.
+Claude's late-May peak of 44.4% meant nearly half of its citations went to startup brands, the highest startup rate any engine reached in a single week in our study.
+That was a real peak, not a measurement error, and not a permanent state: by June, Claude's rate had cooled to about 18%, slipping just behind Gemini, ChatGPT, and Grok for the month, even as it held the highest full-quarter average at about 24%.
+At its peak Claude favored startups other engines ignored.
+PostHog earned 3 Claude citations across analytics queries.
 Close earned its first citation in five weeks, exclusively from Claude.
 Claude also placed PostHog as the #1 brand for "analytics tools for startups 2026," a position no other engine gave to a startup brand for that query.

 Perplexity's 0.0% is equally striking.
 Across approximately 60 engine-query combinations over three weeks, Perplexity cited no startup brand.
 Not once.
 Its citations went exclusively to enterprise brands (HubSpot, Salesforce, Asana, Mailchimp) and midmarket brands (Amplitude, Vercel, Netlify, Pipedrive).
 Perplexity is not accidentally overlooking startups.
 It is structurally selecting against them.